Skip to Content

 Next, 1 receives the ball from 4 and from that point, 2 could move to the left side wing or left side corner.

-Also, 3 could fill the left slot area or perhaps the left wing if 2 moved to the left corner.
+Also, 3 could fill the left slot area or perhaps the left side wing if 2 moved to the left corner.